-7.2.1 Method of Assigning Patient Identification
+7.2.1 Method of Assigning Subject Identification

-At the time of enrollment, immediately after written informed consent is obtained and before performing any study-related procedures, each subject will be assigned an unique sequential 4-digit subject number beginning with 0001, 0002, 0003, etc. for identification throughout the study through an IWRS system.
-This subject number must not be reused for any other participant in the study.
+At the time of enrollment, immediately after written informed consent is obtained and before performing any study-related procedures, each subject will be assigned an unique sequential 4-digit subject number beginning with 0001, 0002, 0003, etc. for identification throughout the study through an IWRS.
+This subject number must not be reused for any other subject in the study.
 The physician/coordinator must contact the IWRS to enroll each subject into a centralized database at the time of signing consent.

 After completion of all screening evaluations all eligible subjects will be randomized in a 1:1 ratio to the rimegepant or placebo treatment groups.
 The randomization will be stratified by the use of prophylactic migraine medications (yes or no).
+It is important for you to correctly enter subjects who are using prophylactic migraine medication in the IWRS system.
+Once a patient is stratified in the IWRS, this cannot be changed and will be considered a deviation.

-Randomization schedules will be generated and kept by in a secure network folder with access limited to only unblinded team members.
+Randomization schedules will be generated and kept by the IWRS vendor in a secure network folder with access limited to only unblinded team members.
 Each subject who is qualified for treatment will be randomized via the IWRS randomization option.
-Patients will maintain their subject number assigned at screening throughout the trial.
+Subjects will maintain their subject number assigned at screening throughout the trial.
 The IWRS will provide the double-blind treatment assignments.